AngjelSpasovski/projects-hub/docs/tasks/README.md

 - `planned`: visible in the catalog only when a placeholder is intentionally useful.
 - `migration`: implementation is active but does not yet satisfy the Definition of Done.
 - `ready`: feature, translations, tests, documentation, and responsive checks are complete.
+- `deferred`: intentionally not part of the current release.

 ## Working Method